Swimming safety hazard: Dangerous shipwreck debris in water at Ocean Beach

 To volunteer and find out more visit the Tawharanui Open Sanctuary Society website.

-To check for live information on water quality and safe swimming conditions at this beach, see the .
+To check for live information on water quality and safe swimming conditions at this beach, visit the .

 Read the Tāwharanui - Our history brochure (PDF 2.1MB) to find out about some of the people who have lived at Tāwharanui, and the dramatic events that took place in the area.